sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 *df* = *N* - *K* - 1.
-Irritatingly, the estimate of the standard error of the regression coefficient, :math:`SE(\hat{b})`, is not as easy to calculate as the standard error of the mean that we used for the simpler *t*-tests in chapter :doc:`Comparing two means <../Ch11/Ch11_tTest>`.
+Irritatingly, the estimate of the standard error of the regression coefficient, :math:`SE(\hat{b})`, is not as easy to calculate as the standard error of the mean that we used for the simpler *t*-tests in chapter :doc:`../Ch11/Ch11_tTest`.
 In fact, the formula is somewhat ugly, and not terribly helpful to look at.\ [#]_ For our purposes it’s sufficient to point out that the standard error of the estimated regression coefficient depends on both the predictor and outcome variables, and it is somewhat sensitive to violations of the homogeneity of variance assumption (discussed shortly).

-In any case, this *t*-statistic can be interpreted in the same way as the *t*-statistics that we discussed in chapter :doc:`Comparing two means
+In any case, this *t*-statistic can be interpreted in the same way as the *t*-statistics that we discussed in chapter :doc:`../Ch11/Ch11_tTest`.
-<../Ch11/Ch11_tTest>`.
-Assuming that you have a two-sided alternative (i.e., you don’t
-really care if *b* > 0 or *b* < 0), then it’s the extreme values of *t* (i.e., a lot less than zero or a lot greater than zero) that suggest that you should reject the null hypothesis.
+Assuming that you have a two-sided alternative (i.e., you don’t really care if *b* > 0 or *b* < 0), then it’s the extreme values of *t* (i.e., a lot less than zero or a lot greater than zero) that suggest that you should reject the null hypothesis.

 .. _coefficients_in_jamovi: